BrkRaw/brkraw/docs/cli/convert.md

 - All affine-related options are case-sensitive
 - --output must be a directory when converting multiple scans
-- Dedupe is enabled by default; use --no-dedupe to allow overwriting
+- Output names are deduped automatically; use `{Counter}` to control the numeric suffix position
 - Invalid subject overrides are rejected early
 - Missing metadata selectors may silently skip scans